xpnteam/xpnet/README.md

 If all goes well, you'll have a bunch of .dll files and a mac.xpl file in a directory named `plugin` when that completes.
-Create a plugin directory structure as described in "Installing into X-Plane" above, including those .dll and .xpl files from the `plugin` folder you just built.
+Create a plugin directory structure as described in "Installing into X-Plane" above, and copy everything from the `plugin` folder you just built.

 <aside class="notice">